TeamDiopside/docs/seamless/creating.md

 For example, such a folder structure could be `assets/supplementaries/seamless_rules`.

 !!!
 Don't know what the mod ID is?
-Look at the text before the ":" when hovering over the Leaves block with Advanced Tooltips enabled.
+Look at the text before the ":" when hovering over the item with Advanced Tooltips enabled.
 !!!